 In addition to an exploratory whole-brain analysis (corrected for multiple comparisons at the cluster level), our analysis will focus on the following a priori regions of interest, largely following the ROIs used at Stephen M. Fleming, van der Putten, & Daw, 2018:

 Frontopolar cortex (FPC, defined anatomically).
-We will use a connectivity based parcellation (Neubert et al., 2014) to define a general FPC region of interest as the total area spanned by areas FPl, FPm and BA46.
+We will use a connectivity-based parcellation (Neubert et al., 2014) to define a general FPC region of interest as the total area spanned by areas FPl, FPm and BA46.
 The right hemisphere mask will be mirrored to create a bilateral mask.

 Ventromedial prefrontal cortex (vmPFC).
 The vmPFC ROI will be defined as a 8-mm sphere around MNI coordinates [0,46,-7], obtained from a meta-analysis of subjective-value related activations (Bartra, McGuire, & Kable, 2013) and aligned to the cortical midline.